Multicultural and International character, and practices used to foster equal opportunities and respect for diversity

 Share this...

 International Organizations have laid down principles, promoted programs and taken an increasing number of initiatives to foster respect for cultural diversity and equal opportunities .
 Thereby, utmost importance is attached to the development of intercultural skills and the promotion of intercultural dialogue.
 Likewise, great emphasis is placed on equal opportunities, not only with regards to men and women (gender mainstreaming), and on non-discrimination.
 These vast concepts, based on a numerous criteria, play an essential role in human interaction, in both professional and private life, and in the training room.
 Indeed, the facilitator must avoid referring to one single culture or gender and must focus in their presentations on the wealth created by the cultural and linguistic diversity of the Organizations’ staff.
 We sometimes still hear multicultural audiences complaining that the ideas, concepts or examples given are too oriented towards one single culture and that the instructor has not moved beyond the ‘borders’ of a specific cultural reference.
 So, how can cultural dominance, real or perceived, be subtly circumvented in the training room?
 How can we avoid marked allusions to a religion, language or culture while at the same time bearing them in mind?
 How can we encourage individual expression in the knowledge that some cultures are more inward-looking?
-Any provider commits to adhere to these values and concepts by focussing on them within its group of speakers.
+Any provider commits to adhere to these values and concepts by focusing on them within its group of speakers.
 The speakers are partly selected according to their ability to adapt to multicultural audiences.
 We have chosen to present this section in the form of a chart which becomes our code of good practice for multiculturalism, equal opportunities and diversity.

 COMMITMENT